Jobs & Travel

 Job placement service (optional add-on)

-If you’d like help lining up a job before you travel to Canada, we offer an optional job placement service.
-Jobs are available in Whistler, Banff, Vancouver, Jasper, Okanagan Valley, and Toronto and include restaurant, resort, hotel and retail positions, as well as lift operator jobs at ski mountains.
-In Toronto and Vancouver, all positions are in hotels.
+If you’d like help lining up a job before you travel to Canada, we offer an optional job placement service, for an additional $295.
+Currently this service is available for placements in Banff, Jasper, Okanagan, and Whistler and includes restaurant, resort, hotel and retail positions, as well as lift operator jobs at ski mountains.
 Most jobs pay CAD $16-18.
 Typically employers offer on-site accommodation and will deduct this cost from your pay (usually it’s a less expensive option than renting on your own).

 The Work & Travel program is intended as a way to experience a new country as a cultural exchange, with the added benefit of having a work permit.